boltlabs-inc/zip-spec/zip-bolt-support.rst

       - ``nSequence: <time-delay>``
       - ``scriptPubKey``: ``PROGRAM PUSHDATA( <merch-close> || <<channel-token> || <merch-close-address>> )``

-where the ``<close-channel>`` type corresponds to the following logic (expressed in ``Script`` for convenience):

-		OP_IF
-	  	  <cust-pubkey> OP_CHECKSIGVERIFY 1 OP_BOLT
-		OP_ELSE
-		  <time-delay> OP_CSV OP_DROP <merch-pubkey> OP_CHECKSIGVERIFY
-		OP_ENDIF

 After each payment on the channel, the customer obtains a closing token for the updated channel balance and provides the merchant a revocation token for the previous state along with the associated wallet public key (this invalidates the pub key).
-If the customer initiated closing, the merchant can use the revocation token to spend the funds of the channel if the customer posts an outdated closing transaction.
+If the customer initiated closing, the merchant can use the revocation token to spend the claimed funds if the customer posts an outdated closing transaction.

 2.4 Channel Closing (REWRITE)
 -------------